WebAssembly Diversification for Malware Evasion

 \subsection{Malware in WebAssembly}

-WebAssembly (Wasm) is a binary instruction set for a stack-based virtual machine.
-It is founded on the work of Haas \etal \cite{haas2017bringing} and was publicly announced as a standard language for the web by the W3C in 2017.
-Since then, all major web browsers have implemented support for WebAssembly.
-WebAssembly is designed to be fast, portable, self-contained, and secure.
-All WebAssembly programs are compiled ahead-of-time from source languages.
-For instance, the popular LLVM frontend supports compiling WebAssembly from C/C++, Rust, and Go.

-The use cases of WebAssembly in browsers are, firstly, computation-intensive, such as gaming or image processing.
-Malign actors have also embraced WebAssembly to perform different computation-intensive activities \cite{10.1145/3488932.3517411}, such as cryptomining.
-To the best of our knowledge, cryptomining is the most common usage of WebAssembly by malign actors \cite{new_kid_paper,10.1145/3339252.3339261}.
-The essence of cryptomining consists of executing vast amounts of hash functions, and they need significant computing resources.
-WebAssembly is better than JavaScript at executing these complex hashing operations in the browser, hence its widespread adoption by malicious actors.
+The use cases of WebAssembly in browsers focuses on computation-intensive activities such as gaming or image processing.
+Also, malign actors have taken advantage of WebAssembly to carry out their activities, and cryptojacking is the most common usage observed so far \cite{ 10.1145/3339252.3339261, newkid}.
+The reason for this is that cryptojacking involves executing vast amounts of hash functions, which requires significant computing resources.
+In comparison to JavaScript, WebAssembly is significantly faster at handling these intense hashing operations in the browser \cite{haas2017bringing}.

-In practice, a WebAssembly cryptomalware comprises three components: a WebAssembly binary, a wrapper in JavaScript, and a backend cryptominer pool.
-The WebAssembly binary oversees the intensive execution of the hash functions.
-The JavaScript wrapper is in charge of the communication between the WebAssembly binary computation and the cryptominer pool.
-To execute the malware in a victim's browser, the following steps need to happen successfully: 1) a user visits a web page containing the cryptominer, 2) the web page opens a channel to the cryptominer pool, 3) the cryptominer pool assigns a job to the infected browser, 4) the cryptominer calculate thousands of hashes, usually in parallel by using several browser workers \cite{workers} and, 5) once the pool receives the hashes, it assigns a new job, and the process starts over in step 3.
+Web cryptojacking is often carried out by including a malicious JavaScript+WebAssembly payload, which then execute on the victim's browser without their knowledge \cite{9566204}.
+For example, websites that offer illegal download or adult sites, often include cryptojacking in their webpages to generate passive income.
+Since cryptojacking is difficult to detect and remove, it can remain on a victim's computer for an extended period, continuing to consume resources and to generate income for the attacker.
+This lucrative form of malware does need vulnerabilities or stealing credentials.